Photo by Greg Watermann – Pitbull

 Pérez has an active hand when it comes to his students.
 He frequently visits his campuses and supports those attending his schools when it comes to their successes.

-One former SLAM! student, Sergio Garcia, has made a name for himself in the world of breakdancing and earned a spot on the “I Feel Good Tour” joining Pérez onstage on select dates.
+One former SLAM! student, Sergio Garcia, has made a name for himself in the world of breakdancing and earned a spot on the “I Feel Good Tour” joining Pérez onstage during select dates.

 “What a blessing to be able to bring somebody that graduated from one of our high schools – our first high school in one of our neighborhoods,” Pérez says.
 “It goes to show you how it comes full circle.
 We have a saying: ‘Don’t talk about it, be about it.’
 And therefore, everything we do is just that real, where you get a chance to bring one of the students on stage.
 And he’s one of the best breakdancers in the world and to watch him do what he does and give him an opportunity the same way my teacher gave me an opportunity when I was in high school.”